Adoption Process

 What makes a home 'suitable' for adopting a guinea pig from NEGPR?

-1. All guinea pigs will require an indoor or temperature controlled environment (insulated and heated shed/garage).
+1. All guinea pigs will require an indoor home.

-6. The guineas must be registered with a vet and veterinary treatment must be sought if they are unwell.
+7. The guineas must be registered with a vet and veterinary treatment must be sought if they are unwell.
+I recommend Judith Brown at First Vets Forest Hall.

 Could you briefly describe the steps involved in your adoption process?